adey4/food-sales-predictions/README.md

 ## Limitations & Next Steps

-A future project could explore the use of boosting to increase model complexity and reduce MAE without overfitting.
+A future project could explore the use of boosting to increase model complexity and reduce error without overfitting.
 Other regression models could also be tested, such as a random forest model.

-### For further information
+### Contact

-For any additional questions, please contact **ankitkdey@gmail.com**
+For further information, please contact **ankitkdey@gmail.com**